magarpratik/magarpratik.github.io/README.md

 #### Lead developer for a payments software

-- **Currently leading an integration with a payment provider** to allow Open Banking payments to our customers
+- **Designed and implemented technical solutions** to build integrations with third party payment providers
 - **Engineered a database synchronisation solution** between AWS and GCP systems, enabling future migration
 - **Resolved high-priority customer bugs** by collaborating with external teams, ensuring minimal service disruption